sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 <!-- NOTE - The template is not available yet, use this private template in the meantime <https://apps.azureiotcentral.com/build/new/4d253e63-3ecc-41fc-b333-512bc3c822e1> -->

-1. Select the **Public Safety** application template.
+1. Select the **Security and safety video analytics** application template.
 This template includes device templates for all devices used in the tutorial.
 The template also provides an operator dashboard for monitoring the video.

 1. Optionally, choose a friendly **Application name**.
 This application is based on a fictional retail store named Northwind Traders.
 The tutorial uses the **Application name** *Northwind Traders video analytics*.